Our sister company Shake enables app developers to ship high-quality apps fast, by providing them with brilliantly structured bug and crash reports.

 We believe that developers work better when they are not switching context daily, so when a person is assigned to a project they will be working on that exclusively.

 Our clients can count on 100% dedication from our team.

 At DECODE we prefer working with the latest cutting-edge technologies for mobile and web development.

 But, if there is some legacy project that needs an update and uses older technologies, that’s still not going to scare us off.

 Our iOS engineers are fluent in Swift and Objective-C, and Android developers love Kotlin, but they all started with Java.

 When it comes to cross-platform projects, we work both with React Native and Flutter.
 Here is an overview of our native and hybrid frameworks, libraries & patterns.

 If you are interested in the differences between native and hybrid frameworks take a look at our blog post.

-Communication within the team and with client
+Communication with the team and the client

 Our primary tool for communication within the company is Slack.
 At the start, every project gets its own private channel that only team members can view and access.